pic

 • Lip, tongue, or buccal ties

-Dentists and orthodontists are usually the first health professionals to notice abnormal patterning of the mouth and tongue.
+They also provide myofunctional therapy to address oral habits (e.g., thumb sucking), mouth breathing, low resting tongue posture, dental misalignments, and tongue thrust.
+Dentists and orthodontists are often the first health professionals to notice abnormal patterns in the mouth and tongue.

 What happens during myofunctional therapy?